pbailis/bailis.org-blog/_posts/2013-02-05-hat-not-cap-introducing-highly-available-transactions.md

 designers have taken CAP to heart, some choosing consistency and others choosing availability and low latency.

-While the CAP Theorem is fairly well-understood, the relationship between CAP and [ACID transactions](http://en.wikipedia.org/wiki/ACID) is not.
+While the CAP Theorem is fairly well understood, the relationship between CAP and [ACID transactions](http://en.wikipedia.org/wiki/ACID) is not.
 If we consider the current lack of highly available systems providing arbitrary multi-object operations with ACID-like semantics,